 The fact is, most rear-end accidents occur in normal—even excellent—driving conditions.
-Let’s take a look at some facts the NHTSA-commissioned study discovered.
+Our Houston car accident lawyer takes a look at some facts the NHTSA-commissioned study discovered.

 We’re Being Upfront About Texas Rear-End Collisions

 Here’s something that might surprise you: the majority of rear-end collisions happen during the day on straight, dry, and level roads.

 Think about that.
 The most common kind of car accident takes place while the sun is out and the road simple to navigate.